pksilen/vitja-service/README.md

     - Put analytics query inside its service and enabled for 'management' role for use
 - ExpectInTestsToMatch annotation to include support for import libraries like lodash or moment
 - Add Avro schema generation and content type support (avro-js)
+- Backk-frontend automatically create a frontend for one or more backends
+  - backend metadata fetch urls are given in env variable as parameter